SMI/SmiServices/README.md

 The user process of ensuring these steps have been undertaken correctly is called 'Anonymisation Verification'.

 Error recovery is handled through RabbitMQ.
-When a service fails to acknowledge the succesful processing of a message it is automatically requeued and sent to a different service.
+When a service fails to acknowledge the successful processing of a message it is automatically requeued and sent to a different service.
 If a message cannot be processed after several attempts it is sent to a 'dead letter queue' where it can be evaluated later.
-Services subscribe to a 'Control queue' which allows for safe shutdown of the service e.g. for system maintenence.
+Services subscribe to a 'Control queue' which allows for safe shutdown of the service e.g. for system maintenance.

 The most error prone section of ETL is entry to the relational database which is where primary key collisions and corrupt data must be reconciled (e.g. 2 images in the same study containing conflicting definitions of StudyDescription).
 [RDMP Dicom] contains several modules designed to mitigate these issues, more information about these can be found in the [RDMP Dicom data load documentation](https://github.com/HicServices/RdmpDicom/blob/develop/Documentation/DataLoad.md).

-The use of microservices not only ensures scaleability and error recovery but also provides a degree of future proofing.
+The use of microservices not only ensures scalability and error recovery but also provides a degree of future proofing.
 If a requirement emerges for a new step in ETL that cannot be handled by RDMP then a new microservice can be slotted into the load chain.
 Additionally if a step is not needed for a given deployment it can be cut out (e.g. removing the [IdentifierMapper] step of ETL) by editing the SmiServices configuration files.

 Configuration of the services comes from three places: